The Trail

 A Prison with No Walls

-The hand-cut granite walls that surround Folsom Prison today weren’t always in place.
-For decades, guard towers were the only thing standing between prisoners and attempted escapes.
+The hand-cut granite walls that surround Folsom Prison today weren't always in place.
+Guard towers were the only thing standing between prisoners and attempted escapes for decades.

 Wall construction began in 1909, and the granite walls were finally completed in 1923, more than four decades after the prison opened.